Mediation Training Program

 Will I be a certified mediator upon completion of this program?

 Mediation certification varies by state and/or district.
-Anyone who completes all 3 phases of this program may be eligible for certification to mediate in the Virginia court system (see below for certification requirements).
+Anyone who completes all 3 phases of this program may be eligible for certification to mediate in the Virginia court system.
 If you plan to mediate elsewhere upon completion of your co-mediation experience, you may need to fulfill requirements specific to that jurisdiction.
 Please let us know if you have any questions about certification.